box/developer.box.com/guides/tooling/cli/quick-start/install-and-configure.md

 * You installed the CLI
 * You configured the CLI to use the OAuth 2.0 Application created earlier
-* You confirmed the user associated with your Access Token
+* You **made your first Box CLI Box API call** confirmed the user associated with your Access Token

 <Next>